xperthut/HYPPO-X/README.md

 ```
 The tab `view` at top of the `XQuartz` panel has a option to show or hide the labels in the graph.
 Hide all the labels and save the image.
 The image will save in `eps` format.`

-##### 12. Open the csv file generated at earlier step and remove the first blank row and save it.
+##### 11. Open the `csv` file generated at earlier step and remove the first blank row and save it.
 Copy this file to the `c++ project` folder and add its reference in the project editor (xcode or MS Visual studio).
-##### 13. Configure this file name with path here:
+##### 12. Configure this file name with path here:
 ```cpp
 // Specify full path of the data file
 #define COORDINATE_FILE_NAME [file name with path]
 ```
-##### 14. Set the flag `PIE_CHART_CODE` to generate JSON code for drawing pie chart and coloring the nodes.
+##### 13. Set the flag `PIE_CHART_CODE` to generate JSON code for drawing pie chart and coloring the nodes.
 Run the program again.
 The javascript variable (`i.e. var data`) holds the JSON data for pie chart.
 If there have multiple graphs for a topological object then our code generates JSON data for each graph separately.
 You have to merge all the JSON data to form a single JSON data before use it in the HTML file.
 You can merge the JSON data as follows:`
 ```javascript
 // Before merging
 var data = [{id:value, p:{}, d:[{}]}];